How Is The Market Feeling About Micron Technology?

 Peer comparison is a popular technique amongst analysts and investors for gauging how well a company is performing.
 A company's peer is another company that has similar characteristics to it, such as industry, size, age, and financial structure.
 You can find a company's peer group by reading its 10-K, proxy filing, or by doing your own similarity analysis.

-According to Benzinga Pro, Micron Technology's peer group average for short interest as a percentage of float is 3.54%, which means the company has less short interest than most of its peers.
+According to Benzinga Pro, Micron Technology's peer group average for short interest as a percentage of float is 2.84%, which means the company has more short interest than most of its peers.

 Did you know that increasing short interest can actually be bullish for a stock?
 This post by Benzinga Money explains how you can profit from it..